 So, how can leaders create these transformative peak experiences for their people?
 It starts with understanding the psychological needs employees have for autonomy, connection, and mastery.

-The way employers meet these needs affects how employees view their work and the organisation.
+The way employers meet these needs affects how employees view their work and the organization.
 Our research finds that satisfying these needs produces a strong, positive emotional response that supercharges employees’ perceptions.
 Conversely, when a need is unmet, the opposite occurs—employee perception is negative and deflated.
 Fulfilling these needs also improves how people see themselves and determine their value in the workplace.

-Our findings confirm that employees are drawn to work that promises a degree of ownership, a sense of belonging, and a chance to exercise their skills in a way that makes a meaningful contribution to the success of their teams and organisation.
-When organisations build a culture that fulfills these promises with the right combination of modern leadership, opportunity, and resources, employee needs are satisfied, and everyday experiences can become peak experiences.
+Our findings confirm that employees are drawn to work that promises a degree of ownership, a sense of belonging, and a chance to exercise their skills in a way that makes a meaningful contribution to the success of their teams and organization.
+When organizations build a culture that fulfills these promises with the right combination of modern leadership, opportunity, and resources, employee needs are satisfied, and everyday experiences can become peak experiences.

 Ritz-Carlton is known for exceptional service, but extraordinary experiences extend to employees as well.
 The company gives employees the “freedom to delight” with up to $2,000 to spend on each guest per day.
-As a result, this autonomy to wow guests builds trust between employees and the organisation.
+As a result, this autonomy to wow guests builds trust between employees and the organization.

 According to a senior executive, “Employee empowerment means being able to use my natural ability to create a lasting memory for guests or resolve a guest issue and have the confidence that my company supports me 100% in my effort.
 Sometimes the most delightful ‘wow’ moments happen in the blink of an eye.
 If employees are not empowered and need to cross layers of approval, these moments could be lost forever.”3

-Our model of micro- and macro-experiences helps organisations identify specific types of employee experiences, as well as their impact.
+Our model of micro- and macro-experiences helps organizations identify specific types of employee experiences, as well as their impact.
 The premise: an average workday contains many experiences, and to make sense of them all, our brains group them into peak experiences (positive) or valley experiences (negative).
 The sum of these experiences tells the story of the accomplishments and struggles of an employee’s career.

 This model offers an external view of an experience as it happens: the strength or magnitude of the impact—whether it’s a micro- or macro-experience—and whether the experience registers as positive or negative.